abhinavsharma/awesomeTab/README.md

 The Idea
 --------

-Firefox currently does not use a "speed-dial" when you open a new tab.
-AwesomeTab explores extending that concept to use tabs currently open as context to help determine where you might want to go next.
+Firefox does not currently implement a "speed-dial" to help you get to popular websites quickly.
+AwesomeTab takes the idea of a "speed-dial" and extends it.
+It looks at the tabs you are currently browsing, and makes recommendations based on what you are currently viewing when you open a new tab.
+This is not meant to replace a speed-dial but instead supplement it.
+Also, it acts as a potential front end for developing a better search engine for Firefox history and other components.

 Features
 --------